Has anyone ever told you that you should use solution selling?

 If you reach the end of a conversation and the prospect says, “You didn’t mention this, and this is what’s really important to me,” then you know you’re in a lot of trouble.
 That means you missed a key part of the discovery conversation.

-If we want to stop overcoming objections, we need to avoid the objections in the first place.
+If we want to stop overcoming objections, we need to avoid the objections in the first place when we implement solution selling.
 We need to address the concerns prospects have at the start, so that way they don’t come up at the very end of a conversation.

 Solution Selling Tip #11: Never go past 60 seconds.